 A ground fault circuit interrupter (G.F.C.I.) is an additional electrical safety device installed in the electrical system.
-This device is a breaker that can be located in the main electrical panel or within specialty outlet receptacles and is designed to provide protection from ground faults.
+This device is a breaker within specialty outlet receptacles, in areas such as in bathrooms and kitchens, and is designed to provide protection from ground faults.
 The G.F.C.I. is extremely sensitive and will trip if grounding of the electrical current is detected.
 Ground faults usually occur in older appliances and electrical equipment or inexpensive extension cords.
 A poorly insulated extension cord lying on wet ground will often cause a ground fault.
-Because water and electricity are a poor combination, protection is installed to the outlets in the bathroom and outdoors.
 If this breaker trips, unplug the source of the ground fault and reset the breaker either at the panel or at the outlet itself.
 G.F.C.I. outlets should be tested monthly to ensure their proper operation.
-Please note that two outlets can be located on the same
+Please note that two or more outlets can be located on the same G.F.C.I.